 Digital contracts for Europe

-To solve these problems, the European Commission adopted two important proposals.
-One proposal concerns contract rules on the supply of digital content (e.g. streaming music) and another proposal concerns contract rules on the online sale of goods (e.g. buying a camera online).
+To solve these problems, in 2015 the European Commission proposed a directive on contracts for the supply of digital content and digital services (e.g. streaming music or social media account) and a directive on contracts for the sale of goods (e.g. buying a camera or a smart watch).

 State of Play

 The European Parliament and the Council adopted the digital contracts directives on 20 May 2019.
 Following the publication of the directives in the Official Journal, Member States have two years to transpose them in their national law.
 The new rules will begin to apply throughout the EU by the end of 2021.

 Digital content and digital services include a wide range of products such as videos, music files, software, live streaming events, chat applications and social media.